 Meet our trustees

-The Community Centre is managed by twelve local residents who make up Hornsey Vale Community Association’s management committee.
+The Community Centre is managed by local residents who make up Hornsey Vale Community Association’s management committee.
 The management committee is responsible for ensuring the Centre is well run, meets its charitable objectives and demonstrates sound financial management.
 Everyone is unpaid.

 Members of the Committee apply and are appointed based on their skills and interest in the Centre; some places are held for regular Centre users.
 The Chair, Secretary and Treasurer are elected at our Annual General Meeting, held each November.

+We have vacancies on the management committee and, in particular, people with accounting experience.
 We warmly welcome interest from disabled people, people with Black and Asian heritage and young people (aged 18-25), all under-represented in our organisation.
 You can apply at any time; ask for our application pack if you’re interested in getting involved.

-Debra Mendes (Chair)
+Debra Mendes Chair

-Duncan Kerr (Company Secretary)
+Duncan Kerr Company Secretary

 Mary Hogan

 Mary has lived in Hornsey Vale since 1992, working in the voluntary sector till she retired in 2021, becoming a Trustee in 2023.
 Her paid working life included Citizens Advice, Sutton Community Farm, Volunteer Reading Help and the Religious Society of Friends (Quakers).
-With her partner Peter she has facilitated an open music session at the Weston Cafe (formerly Bon Croissant) for decades and sings in the local Songworks Choir.
+With her partner Peter she has facilitated an open music session at the Weston Cafe for decades and sings in the local Songworks Choir.
 They both enjoy the Lunch Club at the Centre and Mary is also a regular with The Conservation Volunteers in parks and green spaces across the whole borough.

 Aman Kaiser